junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 As for Castiel, right now the angel is in a car, on a highway, in the middle of a night, hitting 100 mph, racing away from Lebanon, Kansas.

-His knuckles are white around the wheels, eyes fixed on the road ahead for so long without blinking that they starts watering.
-Castiel is making every effort of his body to prevent his teeth from shuddering.
+His knuckles are white around the wheel, eyes fixed on the road ahead for so long without blinking that they starts watering.
+Castiel is making every effort to hold himself together and prevent his teeth from shuddering.
 There is no music on in the car, because every mixtape is made by Dean, they'd remind him of Dean.
-But so is the car itself, or the pistol on the shotgun seat, or his own trenchcoat and suit and shirt, or even his own existence now would remind him of Dean.
+But so is the car itself, or the pistol on the shotgun seat pocket, or his own trenchcoat and suit and shirt, or even his own existence now would remind him of Dean.
 He wants to think about anything else frantically, but all he can hear is Dean's voice, all he can see is Dean's face.
 Castiel finds himself already unable to tell the difference between the reality and his memory and his imagination.

 He sees Dean walking on the road in front of his car, wearing a vicious smile, asking him, "Is this what you do?
 Being a cry baby?
 Running away?
 I thought you are stronger than this."
 He didn't notice when the tears come, but by the time his hands wipe on his own face, it's all soaked wet.

-He sees Dean sitting next to him, looking at him up and down, mocking, "So you're an angel?
+He sees Dean sitting next to him, looking at him up and down, mocking, "So *you* are an angel?
 Are all the angels so pathetic?
 So weak?
 So useless?"

 He hears him saying, loud and clear, from every direction surrounding him, "You mean nothing to me.
 You're powerless.
 You're a burden.
 You break everything you touch."

-And also, repeatedly, round and round again, relentless, non-stopping, like a spoken cosmic microwave background radiation, "You're dead to me.
+And also, repeatedly, round and round again, like a spoken cosmic microwave background radiation, going relentlessly, non-stoppingly, "You're dead to me.
 You're dead to me.
 You're dead to me..."

 Castiel doesn't know for how long he has been holding breath, to stop the wail.
 Angels don't need to breath, but he finds himself out of breath now.
 The vessel -- or maybe it's already becoming himself -- is out of breath and dizzy for lack of oxygen.
-Trembling all over due to the silent sobbing.
+Soon he is trembling all over due to the silent sobbing.
 But he still locks his feet on the pedal, wishing to drive as fast as he can.
 Out, away, anywhere, somewhere.
 But however fast the vehicle gets, it still seems to be too slow.
 Too slow, so that all the sorrow is catching up, all the pain and hurt is catching up, like a demon army chasing behind him and he's trying to drive away from them but there is no chance of winning.

 The worst of all is memory.
 All the memory from past ten years is flooding inside his brain.
 He used to believe the angel brain is like a gigantic organized data center, the amount of memory and knowledge stored inside is so vast that humans cannot even start to imagine.
-He has memories from billions of years ago when the stars were forming, and knowledge about the whole universe, but all those seem to be so insignificant compared with the memories and experiences he shared with humans, with the Winchesters, with... him.
-With all the joy and all the bitterness, all the laughters and all the tears, he used to think it's the best part of his life, the part that fundamentally changed who he is -- or rather, finally finds out who he is, defines who he is.
-But now.
+He has memories from billions of years ago when the stars were forming and universe was just a singularity point, and knowledge from smallest quarks and electrons to the furthest blackholes, but all those seem to be so insignificant compared with the overwhelming memories and experiences he shared with humans, with the Winchesters, with... him, in the last decade.
+With all the joy and all the bitterness, all the laughter and all the tears, he used to think it's the best part of his life, the part that fundamentally changes who he is -- or rather, finally finds out who he is, defines who he is.
+But not now.
 Now he doesn't know the answer again.
 Who is he without the Winchesters?
 Who is he without Dean?
-Who is he without the mission and task and all the purpose of his life to protect the brothers?
+Who is he without the mission and task and all the purpose of his life that is to protect the brothers?

 He used to appreciate the human emotions.
 The way they laugh and cry, it's so fascinating that he can watch for ages from above.
-And when he finally gets to walk the Earth and experience them, Castiel used to feel grateful about everything he feels, the sorrow, the happiness, each win and each lose, he feels with the hunters together, like he is actually a part of something bigger, warmer, closer, a part of family.
+And when he finally gets to walk the Earth and experience them, Castiel used to feel grateful about everything he feels, the sorrow, the happiness, each win and each lose, he feels what the hunters feel, the shared emotion makes him feel like he is actually a part of something bigger, warmer, closer, a part of family.
 But not anymore.
 Now all he can feel is pain, endless overwhelming pain.
-The uselessness, the abandonment, the frustration -- the pain, they are just all different kinds of pain, the numbing pain, the sharp pain, the pain that drills underneath the skin and into the muscles and bones, the pain that tears apart the back of the head, the pain that constantly lurks at the edge of the brain and bites on the cortex, the pain that like waves comes and goes with a rhythm and pattern...
+The uselessness, the abandonment, the frustration -- the pain, they are just all different kinds of pain, the numbing pain, the sharp pain, the pain that drills underneath the skin and into the muscles and bones, the pain that tears apart the back of the head, the pain that constantly lurks at the edge of the brain and bites on the cortex, the pain that is like waves coming and going with a rhythm and pattern...

 Castiel realizes the human language is so pale that there is not enough vocabulary to explain or describe what is happening to him, the Enochian expression is even less about emotions or feelings.
 Pain is the only thing he can feel right now, burning from inside to outside.
 The heart is the center of the wild fire, shattered, bloodied.
 He has never hurt so badly before, not in the battlefield, not when tortured by demons or Lucifer or Naomi, not when locked away in Heaven's jail or Hell's cage, not anywhere.
 He doesn't even know a being can endure that much pain but still breathing.

-His breath is sharp, every time the air flowing in and out, the whole lung and chest hurts.
-As time goes by, he can barely feel his heart bumping inside this human body, as if the heart is made of crystal and Dean's words being the hammer that smashed it to pieces and dusts, and the dusts are slightly blowing away until there is nothing left inside his chest.
+His breath is sharp, every time the air flowing in and out, the whole lung and chest hurts, the whole body hurts.
+As time goes by, he can barely feel his heart bumping inside this human body, as if the heart is made of crystal and Dean's words being the hammer that smashed it to pieces and dusts, and the dusts are slightly blowing away until there is nothing left inside him.

-*"There are only three things in the whole universe can permanently kill an angel."*
+*"There are only three things in the whole universe that can permanently kill an angel."*

 It is then that Castiel starts to remember the saying he had heard when he was newly created and merely a small seraph.
 The three things are: holy fire, angel blade, and heartbroken.

 He knows how to protect himself from the first two, but the third one, he never see it coming.
 And now, there is nowhere to escape.
 He knows what is coming for him next.

-By the time he runs out of oil and the last penny in the pocket, he is a thousand miles away from the bunker, arriving in the middle of nowhere.
-He climbs out of the truck, looking around at the wild mountains and bushes and all kinds of wild plants in the surrounding.
+By the time he runs out of fuel and the last penny in the pocket, he is a thousand miles away from the bunker, arriving in the middle of nowhere.
+He climbs out of the truck, looking around at the wild mountains and bushes and all the wild plants in the surrounding.
 No human in sight.

 Idaho isn't the best place to bid farewell, but it ain't the worst either.
 Castiel decides this will do.